Timber (Pitbull song): Commercial performance

-In Canada, the song debuted at number seventeen on the Canadian Hot 100 as the week's highest debut and climbed steadily to number one, where it has stood for eight consecutive weeks.
+In Canada, the song debuted at number seventeen on the Canadian Hot 100 as the week's highest debut and climbed steadily to number one, where it stood for eight consecutive weeks.

 In the United Kingdom, "Timber" debuted at the top of the UK Singles Chart on January 5, 2014 ― for the week ending date January 11, 2014 ― shifting 139,000 copies in its first week.
 This gave both artists their third chart-topping songs in Britain.
 By the end of 2014, the song had sold 744,000 copies in the UK.

 In South Korea, "Timber" debuted at number 16 on Gaon International Chart, but it debuted at number 13 on Gaon Download International Chart with 6,522 downloads.
 In its second week it reached number two on the International Chart.
 On the download chart, it jumped to number three, selling another 15,276 copies.

 "Timber" sold 68,321 copies during 2013 in South Korea.
 During January 2014, the single sold another 16,515 copies, and during February sold 15,482 digital units.
 During March 2014, another 13,975 units were sold in South Korea.
 According to the IFPI, the song sold 9.6 million units worldwide in 2014, including single-track downloads and track-equivalent streams, becoming the sixth best-selling song of that year.

 Music video

 Kesha filmed her scenes on November 5, 2013, while Pitbull filmed his scenes one week later on November 12, 2013.
 The video also features a cameo by Italian model Raffaella Modugno and The Bloody Jug Band, an Orlando-based Americana Group, who perform on stage as the bar's house band.
 The beach scenes were filmed in Exuma islands, Bahamas.

-The music video has over 1.3 billion views on YouTube as of August 2021, making it his most viewed video as a lead artist.
+The music video has over 1.5 billion views on YouTube as of September 2024, making it Pitbull's most viewed video as a lead artist.

-Controversy
+Controversies

-The song's lyrical content itself was considered controversial.
 On June 25, 2014, it was reported that songwriters Lee Oskar, Keri Oskar, and Greg Errico had filed a copyright infringement lawsuit against the makers of "Timber", which features a harmonica melody that Oskar claims is "identical" to the melody used in his 1978 song "San Francisco Bay".
 The songwriters were seeking $3 million USD in damages.

 The lawsuit alleged that while Sony Music may have obtained permission to use the sample, which is credited in the album notes for Meltdown, from a license holder, the label failed to obtain permission from the songwriters themselves.